ipv6rslimited/simpal/README.md

 - ALT+C to copy

+- Scroll Bars to scroll through the terminal log

 ## Use Case

 - We relied on gnome-terminal and needed to remove this dependency for Cloud Seeder by [IPv6rs](https://ipv6.rs)